AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/error-purging-fastly-cache-on-cloud-the-purge-request-was-not-processed-successfully.md

 ## Issue

 Caching is working, but when you try to purge, you receive an error or it doesn't work.
-The error includes: “The purge request was not processed successfully.”
+The error includes: "The purge request was not processed successfully."

 ## Cause